mongodb/docs/source/reference/mongostat.rst

 .. option:: --discover

-   With this option :program:`mongostat` will discover all connected hosts, including :term:`slave`, :term:`master`, :term:`secondary`,  and :term:`primary`.
+   With this option :program:`mongostat` discovers and reports on statistics from all members of a :term:`replica set` or :term:`shard cluster`.
+When connected to any member of a replica set, :option:`--discover` all non-:term:`hidden members <hidden member>` of the replica set.
+When connected to a :program:`mongos`, :program:`mongostat` will return data from all :term:`shards` in the cluster, and when a replica set is provides a shard in the shard cluster all non-hidden members of that replica set.

    The :option:`mongostat --host` option is not required but potentially useful in this case.

 .. option:: --all